Skip to content

 Tenancy

-A tenancy is provided with a namespace to isolate their resources from neighbor tenants on the same cluster.
-Each tenancy is also provided with an isolated network.
-Resource quotas (CPU, RAM, and data storage) are applied at the tenancy level, rather than to individual users.
+A tenant consists of one or more projects, with at most one project on each cluster.
+Each project is provided with one or more namespaces to isolate their resources from neighbor tenants on the same cluster.
+Each namespace is also provided with an isolated network.
+Resource quotas (CPU, RAM, and data storage) are applied to the namespace, rather than to individual users.
+Most tenants have one project with one namespace on one cluster, as shown in the diagram below.

 Sensitive data

-As a platform, Condenser is not certified for the secure storage and processing of sensitive data.
-However, it is possible to build a secure environment on the platform.
-Please consult with us during onboarding, and plan to collaborate with a Research Data Engineer when planning projects with sensitive data on Condenser.
+Condenser is not certified for the secure storage and processing of sensitive data.
+However, it is possible to build a secure platform on Condenser.
+When planning projects with sensitive data on Condenser, please first discuss your requirements with the Information Governance Advisory Service.
+Consult with us during onboarding, and plan to collaborate with a Research Data Engineer.